 Winter Operations Policy

-View the official City of Concord Winter Operations Policy below for full information not included on this web page:
+View the City of Concord’s official Winter Operations Policy at the link below for full information not included on this web page:

 Highway and Utilities crews plow and treat the 220 miles of streets in Concord on a priority service level during the winter.
 Once snow removal operations are completed for city streets, crews can focus on clearing the 90 miles of sidewalk throughout the city on a priority level basis.
 Two sets of crews rotate as needed through snow storms for snow removal operations.
 Our main crew plows streets from 7:00 am to 3:00 pm with 23 pieces of equipment.
 From 3:00 pm to 11:00 pm, our swing shift operates 16 pieces of equipment.
 Our main shift resumes operations at 11:00 pm through 3:00 pm the next day as needed.